-Deacon: If no priest is present, the people do not sing the Small Litany.
-Instead, they sing: Response : Lord, have mercy.
-Lord, have mercy. (three times) The deacon petitions. continues with the following Glory to the Father, and to the Son, and to the Holy Spirit, now and ever and forever.
+Deacon: Again and again in peace, let us pray to the Lord.
+If no priest is present, the people do not sing the Small Litany.
+Instead, they sing: Response Lord, have mercy.
+Lord, have mercy. ( three times ) The deacon petitions. continues with the following Glory to the Father, and to the Son, and to the Holy Spirit, now and ever and forever.
 Amen.